 - Ingrown toenails occur when the edges or corners of the nail grow into the skin next to the nail.

-- Ingrown toenails that are not infected can normally be treated at home.
-However, if the toenail has pierced the skin or there is any sign of infection, it is a good idea to seek medical treatment.
+- Ingrown toenails that are not infected can be treated at home, but you should seek medical treatment if the nail has pierced the skin.

 - You are at a higher risk of complications from an ingrown toenail if you have diabetes or other conditions that cause poor circulation.

-For the most part, you can treat ingrown toenails at home.
-However, they can sometimes cause complications that might make medical treatment necessary.
-You are at higher risk of such complications if you have diabetes or other conditions that cause poor circulation.
+You can treat ingrown toenails at home.
+However, they can cause complications that might require medical treatment.
+Your risk of complications is higher if you have diabetes or other conditions that cause poor circulation.

-- cutting toenails incorrectly (the toenail should be cut straight across —angling the sides of the nail can encourage the nail to grow into the skin)
+- cutting toenails incorrectly (cut straight across, since angling the sides of the nail can encourage the nail to grow into the skin)

 - irregular, curved toenails

-- footwear that places a lot of pressure on the big toes (pressure can be from shoes that are too tight, narrow, or flat for your feet; socks and stockings that are too tight can also lead to ingrown toenails)
+- footwear that places a lot of pressure on the big toes, such as socks and stockings that are too tight or shoes that are too tight, narrow, or flat for your feet

 - poor posture